nicotsou/nicotsou.com/content/blog/advanced-prompting-techniques/index.md

 ## **Chain-of-Thought (CoT)**

-Solving structured problems step-by-step. with prompts like "take your time" and "think step by step how to solve the problem" are related to the **Chain-of-Thought prompting technique**.
+Solving structured problems step-by-step with prompts like "take your time" and "think step by step how to solve the problem" are related to the **Chain-of-Thought prompting technique**.
 It’s a powerful approach to guide the conversation coherently and logically.
 It involves building gradually on the previous parts of a response to create a flow of thoughts.

 Here’s an example: